The Twin

 the print of the nails, and put my hand into His side, I will not believe ...."
 (Jn 20:25)

 Do you see how empirical he is?
-He is not interested in fantasies!
-Show me reality, you day-dreamers!"
-He insists on details!
-The precision of his words gives away his state of mind: "the print of the nails" he says twice.
-He insists on sober-minded accuracy.
-For, in his estimate, these men are not credible.
+He seems to say, "Show me reality, you day-dreamers!"
+He insists on details.
+His insistance on precision gives his mind away: "the print of the nails" he says twice.

 "Blessed are those who have not seen and yet have believed."
 (Jn 20:29)